 Here in Food Network Kitchens, we love simple, classic recipes.
 We are also paid to think about food all day.
 So we’ve taken classic foods and drinks and reimagined them into three, four or five different ways.
 No standard recipes here, just the occasional technique and pictures.
 Think of it as a picture recipe.

 This summer, Food Network’s Grilling Central is packed with recipes for the entire family’s taste buds, boasting the best in burgers, dogs, chicken and more all season long.
 But with so many recipes, where do you start?
-Each Friday, FN Dish is giving you a complete menu that is stress-free, and this weekend’s spread is all about barbecue.
+Each Friday, FN Dish is giving you a complete menu that is stress-free, and this weekend’s spread features easy DIY kebabs.

 Get the top three recipes

 by Maria Russo in Drinks, Recipes, July 21st, 2012